mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 ### Drawing the whole board

 Whew!
-We've covered a lot in this post so far.
+We've covered a lot in this post.
 Let's wrap it up by adding the remaining code so that the entire board appears on-screen again.

 Remember the pseudocode we wrote at the beginning?
 It went something like this: